N. B. This article was revised 16 June 2020.

 Charleston, South Carolina

-After wandering through Magnolia Cemetery in awe for almost two hours I began to make my way out.
+After wandering through Magnolia Cemetery in awe for almost two hours, I began to make my way out.
 The cemetery has winding drives through its oak shaded acres with a posted speed limit of 15 miles per hour.
 Not wanting to miss anything, I was probably driving slower than that when I approached the massive cemetery gates.
-The gates were closed and a chain and large padlock secured them.
+The gates were closed with a chain and large padlock securing them.
 A number of expletives left my mouth and panic quickly set in.
 A couple of Northern Mockingbirds (Mimus polyglottis) loudly scolded me from atop an adjacent tombstone.
 The welcome sign listed rules for the cemetery but no number in the event that you’re locked in with the dead.
 As I dialed 911, I prayed that I would not face a fine or worse for missing the very obvious sign stating that the gates would close at 6PM.
 It was 6:15.

 In this city of so many fine homes and buildings, only I would first head to the cemetery.
 But, this place is so much more than just a resting place for the dead, it’s truly an art museum, a guide to three centuries of art and architecture and a habitat for native plants and wildlife.
 Wandering among the graves were Domestic and Canada Geese (Branta canadensis) and Mallards (Anas platyrhynchos).
 I passed a couple of ponds within the cemetery and was excited to see a dead tree in the center of one pond with a number of water birds perching on it.
 Even better, were the two “Life Birds” I saw there: Wood Stork (Mycteria americana) and American White Ibis (Eudocimus albus).